FaceTec

 Get process

-This section describes the final result statuses for FaceTec.
+This section describes the final result status

 Final status of FaceTec processes

-Assure API uses the information in the liveness and matching fields to map the process' final status:
+Assure API uses the information in the liveness

-• accepted: The end-user passed all liveness checks performed by FaceTec, and their face matched the face in the ID-photo/selfie image with matchLevel >= 6 (1/100,000 FAR).
+- accepted: The end-user passed all liveness checks performed by FaceTec, and their face matched the face in the ID-photo/selfie image with matchLevel >= 6 (1/100,000 FAR).

-• rejected: The end-user did not pass one or more of the liveness checks performed by FaceTec, or their face did not match the face in the ID-photo/selfie image.
+) between the face of the end-user and the face in the ID-photo/selfie image is between 1 (1/100 FAR) and 5 (1/10,000 FAR). - rejected: The end-user did not pass one or more of the liveness checks performed by FaceTec, or their face did not match the face in the ID-photo/selfie image.

 accepted

-This is a response example of a FaceTec process that was accepted:
+This is a response example of a FaceTec process that was accepted

 {